department-of-veterans-affairs/vets-design-system-documentation/src/_components/breadcrumbs.md

 To use React Router with this component [follow these instructions](https://design.va.gov/storybook/?path=/docs/uswds-va-breadcrumbs--with-router-link-support#with-router-link-support).

-## Content considerations

-* **Use "VA.gov home" as the default home crumb title.** This component will default to "VA.gov home" for the first crumb.
-This is the preferred content for this crumb.
-Deviation from this should only be done with express permission from CAIA.

 ## Accessibility considerations

 <a class="vads-c-action-link--blue" href="https://designsystem.digital.gov/components/breadcrumb/#accessibility-select">Refer to the U.S. Web Design System for accessibility guidance</a>

-### Additional accessibility guidance for VA

-* **Make current page a link.** Use a link for the current page for robustness.
-While it may sound counterintuitive to link to the current page in this component, it makes sense to include this as a link so screen readers voice the current page link whether the user navigates by element or by tabbing.
-Making the current page a link rather than text makes it a focusable and clickable element.
-It also follows [WAI-ARIA Authoring Practices Guide (APG) guidances](https://www.w3.org/WAI/ARIA/apg/patterns/breadcrumb/examples/breadcrumb/) which states that an `a` element with `aria-current="page"` should represent the current page.